United States presidential elections in Alabama: Election of 1820

 In the election of 1820, incumbent President James Monroe ran effectively unopposed, winning all electoral votes (including Alabama's three electoral votes) except one vote in New Hampshire.
-The popular vote was primarily directed to filling the office of Vice President.
+The popular vote was primarily directed to filling the office of vice president.
+Alabama had its electors chosen not by the people, but by the State House and Senate.
+George W. Philips, Henry Minor and John Scott were selected by the legislature and all three men voted for James Monroe.